Music Leaders and Performing Arts Awards

 Music groups perform throughout the year in Assembly.
-A schedule of these performances will be availability in the Music Department and on the School Schedule.
+A schedule of these performances is available in the Music Department and on the School Schedule.

 Performance Group Membership

-Auditions are held at the beginning of each year.
+Auditions are held in Term 4 and at the beginning of each year.
 If your son wishes to play in a school performance group, he should contact the relevant Master in Charge/Director.